kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/simplified-mini-game.md

 #Simplified MiniGame - Starter Code

  If you did not submit a working MiniGame for Project 1, then you can follow these steps to add required functionality of simplified minigame for Project 3.
+This version of the MiniGame does not have Spawner, ResultsPanel, or animation logic for the Player

 **Required Configuration Steps, Details:**